Kishtwar district: History

 The local ruler of this place, Mohammed Tegh Singh, was sent to prison in Lahore jail, where he killed himself.
 The Dogra state eventually became the princely state of Jammu and Kashmir.
 With the passage of time, Kishtwar became a Tehsil of the Udhampur district and remained so until 1948, when it became part of the newly created District Doda in the wake of first re-organization of the state during the post-independence period.
 In 2008 it became a newly district as a part of Jammu Division.
 Now District Kishtwar has become the largest district in term of area in union territory of Jammu & Kashmir with least population.

+Old inhabitants

+In the past, Kishtwar was largely inhabited by Kishtwari people before people started settling here from Kashmir and other adjoining areas.
+The reasons for Kashmiri people settling here in the past in 17th and 18th century is matter of ambiguity between historians.
+However, Sumantra Bose says it was repression by feudal class that drew people to the district of Doda, Ramban and Kishtwar.